 Services & Departments

 Hastings Highlands has a great variety of options when it comes to recreation.
-Within the municipality there are six community centers: Hastings Highlands Centre, Maynooth, Lake St. Peter, Bangor, Herschel and Musclow.
+Within the municipality there are five community centers: Hastings Highlands Centre, Maynooth, Lake St. Peter, Bangor and Herschel.
 The centers each are available to rent for events and programs.
 Hastings Highlands Centre has adult recreation programs offering soccer, floor hockey, square dancing, boot camp and adult fitness.
-For rentals and program information for the Hastings Highlands Centre contact Events Coordinator Miranda Mitchell at the Hastings Highlands Public Library 613-338-2262 or at email@example.com
+For rentals and program information for the Hastings Highlands Centre contact Facilities Coordinator Kim Helkaa at 613-338-2811 ext 200 or at email@example.com

 For all other community center contacts please call the municipal office.
-Information for all centres is also available on the Library Website Calendar.
+Information on programs/events for all centres is also available by clicking the link here--Facilities Calendar

 Throughout the municipality there are baseball diamonds, soccer fields, a playground, picnic areas, Ministry of Natural Resources boat launches, hiking trails, ATV trails and Ontario Federation of Snowmobile Clubs groomed snowmobile trails.
 There are three outdoor rinks located in Maynooth, Lake St. Peter and Birds Creek (Herschel).